 The Tie-In NovelPajama Sam: What's Different?, a Compressed Adaptation of the games No Need To Hide When It's Dark Outside, Thunder And Lightning Aren't So Frightening, and You Are What You Eat From Your Head To Your Feet.

 Always Night: The first and fourth games certain parts of Lost & Found explicitly takes place at night (after all, there's no need to hide when it's dark outside, but Thunder and Lightning takes place during the day.
 The third game appears to take place during twilight hour, given it happens just before dinner.

 Amazing Technicolor Population: Granted, we only see Sam, but his skin is light blue.
 Most of the Pajama Man characters have blue skin as well as Sam's rarely seen mom.

-Wink: Sam's interests include skydiving, channeling ancient spirits, and stamp collecting.
+Wink: His [Sam's] interests include skydiving, channeling ancient spirits, and stamp collecting.

-During the etiqutte lesson in Pajama Sam 3:
+During the etiquette lesson in Pajama Sam 3:

 Selma Celery: Silverware should be placed as follows: forks on the left.
 Salad fork, seafood fork, and steak fork.
 To the right we have the steak knife, seafood knife, soup spoon.
 Cocktail weenie poker, swizzle stick, (laying a golf club down on the table) and mashie niblick.

 Blessed Are the Cheesemakers: Apart from the many, MANY, appareances of cheese in the clickable background events, Sam's favorite snack "Cheese Giblets" is used to solve a puzzle.
 And in the Land of Darkness they play a game called "Cheese and Crackers" which is basically tic-tac-toe with the titular food as tokens.

 A gag credit at the end of the first game said "No cheese was eaten in the production of this game", followed by "Mmmm... cheese".